-Some of us have perhaps attended seminars dealing with grief and loss.
-And so some of tonight's material may be familiar.
+Some of us have attended seminars dealing with grief and loss.
+And so, some of this material may be familiar.
 Hopefully it will be comforting to those who are dealing with loss and serve as a reminder for those people who have dealt with these issues in the past.

-When discussing loss we usually think of the loss of a loved one because of all loss this type of loss generates the most stress and pain.
-But there are other "losses" that we experience that produce pain and grief and stress in the same way (perhaps to a lesser degree) than the loss of a loved one: loss of job, friends, marriage, business, freedom, health, home, security, money, self-esteem (high for Japanese), idealism, etc.
+When discussing loss we usually think of the loss of a loved one because of all loss this type generates the most stress and pain.
+But there are other "losses" that we experience that produce pain, grief and stress in the same way (perhaps to a lesser degree) than the loss of a loved one: loss of job, friends, marriage, business, freedom, health, home, security, money, self-esteem, idealism, etc.

-When we lose any one or a combination of these, there is pain, grief and the stress that comes with these, usually experienced through the feelings of: despair, loneliness, bewilderment, anger, anxiety, sadness, fear, guilt, worry, depression, hopelessness.
+When we lose any one or a combination of these, there is pain, grief and the stress that comes with these, usually experienced through the feelings of despair, loneliness, bewilderment, anger, anxiety, sadness, fear, guilt, worry, depression or hopelessness.
 So, in dealing with the stress generated by loss we need to understand the grieving cycle and have a strategy to help us find some answers to comfort us in our loss.